jgneff/openjfx/README.md

 The Snap package is [strictly confined](https://snapcraft.io/docs/snap-confinement) and adds no [interfaces](https://snapcraft.io/docs/supported-interfaces) to its permissions.

-To develop a JavaFX application, you'll also need the Java Development Kit (JDK).
-On Debian-based systems, such as Ubuntu, you can install the latest OpenJDK Long Term Support (LTS) release and its documentation with the command:
+You'll also need the Java Development Kit (JDK).
+On Debian-based systems, such as Ubuntu, you can install the latest OpenJDK Long Term Support (LTS) release and documentation with the command:

 ```console
 $ sudo apt install default-jdk default-jdk-doc
 ```

-On Fedora-based systems, you can install the latest OpenJDK release and documentation with the command:
+On Fedora-based systems, you can install the latest OpenJDK release and documentation with the commands:

 ```console
 $ sudo dnf install java-latest-openjdk-devel